How might emerging technologies encourage people to be more eco-friendly?

 Buy Black is a Chrome extension that promotes black-owned businesses by offering alternative suggestions to online shoppers.

-Good Earth is a just-in-time intervention that surfaces carefully selected snippets of information in context.
+Good Earth is a just-in-time intervention that surfaces carefully selected triggers in context.

 Our designs were driven by the insight that people like information, soft nudges, and the freedom to make their own choices.